cody-scott/dagster-ssis/README.md

 This simplifies the tracking of SSIS and MSSQL jobs in SQL Server to use as upstream dependencies for other dagster assets.

+This builds assets to track the successful completion of SSIS and MSSQL jobs in a SQL instance.

 ## Requirements

 ### Drivers